frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-14.md

 team = "OG Frothers"
 title = "Frothers Summer League 2021 - Game 14"
 type = "post"
-xi_and_subs = ["Ryan Kindell", "Jacob Williamson", "Charles Daily", "Nick Jones", "Jamie Hatch", "Evan Hanson", "Jamie Bunting", "Harry Furnish", "Cole Hosking Berge", "Yarride Rosario", "Nestor Behring", "Alain Bruner", "Yash Rosario", "Ring-In"]
+xi_and_subs = ["Ryan Kindell", "Jamie Hatch", "Jack Kos", "Nick Jones", "Jack Hayden", "Charles Daily", "Ring-In", "Harry Furnish", "Jamie Bunting", "Evan Hanson", "Yarride Rosario", "Alain Bruner"]

 +++
 Much of the build-up to Sundays game with the Vultures was focused on the weather with a couple of Frother Fathers pleading for a cancellation.
 However, the club’s philosophy of “playing no matter how shite Welly gets” came to the fore and the boys were ready to go.